KevinLatino/SyShop-Screens/README.md

 ###

 <p align="left">SyShop is a web application created to help small businesses.
-With SyShop, entrepreneurs have a tool to start in ecommerce.</p>
+With SyShop, entrepreneurs have a tool to start in ecommerce and sell as quickly as possible.</p>

 ###